Jhordy9/duffi/README.md

 # Go into the repository
 $ cd duffi

-# Install dependencies in backend and frontend
+# Install dependencies in backend
-$ yarn install
+$ yarn

 # Run the backend
 $ yarn dev:server